• • •

 Be that as it may, the links in fact undercut me's point, showing that liberal Democrats are being rolled by the DP leadership and Blue Dogs from "moderate" seats.
 That is, people primarily concerned with votes, and what they (foolishly) believe is the best strategy for keeping them.
 But the best method to whip these people into line is precisely to create the impression that cravenness on this issue will lead to a loss of DPUSA votes, either to third parties or voters joining the third of Americans who have already given up on Tweedleism.

-Posted by: RobW at March 13, 2007 07:41 PM
+Posted by: RobW at March 13, 2007 07:41 PMSorry about that.

-Posted by: RobW at March 13, 2007 07:42 PM
+Posted by: RobW at March 13, 2007 07:42 PM'me'-

 If you want to be taken seriously, don't post links to Daily Kos.